 - Gazpacho is best served slightly chilled.

-- There should no need to supplement it with a drink.
+- There is no need to supplement it with a drink.
 Unless you want to savor it with a glass of dry sherry.

-- It is traditionally made in a mortar and the bread is best when it is about a week old.
+- It is traditionally made in a mortar, and the bread is best when it is about a week old.
 The bread and the vegetables make a paste.
 Then you add the tomatoes, then the olive oil, and finally the vinegar.
-Taste all the time to make sure you’ve got it right.
+Taste often to confirm you’ve got it right.

 - The tomatoes should always go through a sieve so there are no seeds in the finished Gazpacho dish.